 Children and adults with level 1 or high-functioning autism have the mildest degree of the disorder.
 People previously diagnosed as Asperger's Syndrome fall in this category.
 Many high-functioning autistic individuals live and work independently.
 Those affected have the following characteristics.

 High-functioning autistic people have normal verbal skills but find it difficult to have normal back-and-forth conversations with others.
 Their tone of voice can also appear robotic or odd.

 Individuals might also struggle with functional use of language.
 For example, he or she might know several synonyms for "beverage" but find it challenging to ask for a drink.

 Normal or Above-Normal Intelligence

-Can Functioning Levels Change?
+Improvement in Functioning Levels

-It's important to remember that the functioning level of an individual on the spectrum can change dramatically with the right therapies and treatments.
+It's important to remember that the functioning level of an individual on the autism spectrum can change dramatically with the right therapies and treatments.
 The journal Pediatrics published a study reporting that one early intervention model improved children's IQs by an average of 17.6 points.

 Additionally, early intervention, especially before the age of three years, can improve adaptive behaviors, social functioning, language usage, and behavioral issues.
 This can result in an overall improvement in the individual's ability to function at a higher level.